amiller/dstack-replicatoor/README.md

 Interact with the Replicatoor from untrusted host
 ========
 See `test.sh` for an example.
+You will need to change the IP address to match the one

 You can send GET/POST to the IP running this service:
 - GET  /status/ gives an indication how it's going, can be used to retrieve quotes and public parameters